-His ample range of symphonic and vocal-symphonic repertoire makes Maestro Marin's programmes recognized as extremely creative, engaging and innovative.
+His ample range of symphonic and vocal-symphonic repertoire makes Maestro Marin's programmes recognised as extremely creative, engaging and innovative.

 Maestro Marin’s opera conducting has included new productions at the Metropolitan Opera, Teatro alla Scala, Deutsche Oper Berlin, Munich State Opera, Opera Bastille, Royal Danish Opera, San Francisco Opera, Teatro Real Madrid, Hamburg State Opera, Teatro La Fenice, Zurich Opera and Rossini Opera Festival.
 Together with the celebrated Giorgio Strehler he inaugurated the Nuovo Piccolo Teatro in Milan with a legendary production of Cosi fan tutte (1998).

-Maestro Marin's discography is comprised of over 40 titles released by prestigious houses like Deutsche Grammophone, Decca, EMI, Sony and Philips.
+Maestro Marin's discography comprises over 40 titles released by prestigious houses like Deutsche Grammophon, Decca, EMI, Sony and Philips.
 His outstanding recordings earned him three Grammy nominations (USA), the Diapason d'Or (France) and the German Recording Critic's Prize (Germany).
-In 2012 he received the prestigious Echo Klassik Award in the Bestseller Category.
-His recent releases are the Berlin Philharmonic Waldbühne Concert featuring Renee Fleming (Euroarts, 2011), the Legacy album with David Garrett and the Royal Philharmonic Orchestra (Decca, 2012), Martha Argerich: The Lugano Concerts (Deutsche Grammophone, 2012) and Bruch Violin Concertos with Guy Braunstein and the Bamberger Symphoniker (Tudor, 2012).
+In 2012 he received the prestigious ECHO Klassik Award in the Bestseller Category.
+His recent releases are the Berlin Philharmonic Waldbühne Concert featuring Renee Fleming (Euroarts, 2011), the Legacy album with David Garrett and the Royal Philharmonic Orchestra (Decca, 2012), Martha Argerich: The Lugano Concerts (Deutsche Grammophon, 2012) and Bruch Violin Concertos with Guy Braunstein and the Bamberger Symphoniker (Tudor, 2012).